Dn00z/cse-workshop/README.md

 # cse-workshop
-this is for only test purpose
+this is for test purposes only